 2. Put the UA in the Octoparse

-- Open the task, click the to enter the settings page
+- Open the task, click the setting button to enter the settings page

 - Name the User Agent as you want